HarshalGunjalOp/summarize-all/README.md

-# Website Summarizer
+# Summarize All

 ## Description
-Website Summarizer is a full-stack web application that allows users to summarize content from a website or raw text.
+Summarize All is a full-stack web application that allows users to summarize content from a website or raw text.
 It uses Flask as the backend to process requests and a React-based frontend built with Tailwind CSS and shadcn UI components for an intuitive user interface.

 ## Features
 - Input a website URL or plain text to summarize.